A/N: Thank you to everyone who left reviews or faves for the last story

 He distinctly remembered the way it felt to have the bug attached to his neck while the rest of his body slowly went numb and lifted a cautious hand to check it was actually gone.
 He remembered Ford trying everything he could think of to get it off and Teyla trying to keep him as comfortable as she could.
 He remembered the hard grip Rodney had had on his shoulder as if afraid what would happen if he let go.
-He also remembered the panicked look on McKay's face when he'd suggested using the defibrillator.
+John also remembered the panicked look on McKay's face when he'd suggested using the defibrillator.

 He could tell from the quality of the silence around him it was late.
 The lights in the infirmary were in their low, night setting, and the nurses were huddled at the far end of the room.
 So why was he awake and his senses telling him something was wrong?

 "Major, you should be asleep," Beckett said in a low voice as he came over to the bed.
 He glanced at the side of the bed with a frown.
 "Oh, bloody hell.
 How did he get back in here?"

-Sheppard glanced up at Beckett and tried not to move his neck.
+John glanced up at Beckett and tried not to move his neck.
 "I was sleeping, Doc, until my bedmate here started having a nightmare."

-"I should have expected that," Beckett muttered, then added, "Part of me is just happy he's sleeping," Beckett said with a sigh.
-"You've both had a rough day."
+"I should have expected that," Beckett muttered more to himself, then added to John, "Part of me is just happy he's sleeping.
+You've both had a rough day."

 "Aye."
 Beckett checked the monitors near the bed, carefully moving around Rodney so as to not wake him.
-He made a few notes on the chart in his hand, then turned back to Sheppard.
+He made a few notes on the chart in his hand, then turned back to John.
 "How are you feeling?"

 "I can feel, so that's a plus," Sheppard said with a wry smile.
 "The pins and needles numb feeling is finally gone."
 He wiggled the fingers of one hand to show Beckett, the other he kept on Rodney's arm.
-"Neck is stiff though."
+"Neck is stiff, though."